 - Refugee status

-Alternatively, students who complete their schooling at one of the government-identified high schools are granted automatic eligibility for the Broadway Scheme.
+Students who complete their schooling at one of the high schools falling under one of the following government programs are granted automatic eligibility: